 Spatial and spatiotemporal variability in juvenile and spawner densities are characterized by the standard deviation and anisotropy of the random effects, along with the overdispersion of the Tweedie distribution for the observed process.
 The median and 90% quantiles for observed juvenile densities, 164 fish/km (0, 1 421), exceed those of observed spawner densities, 10 fish/mi (0, 130).
 The estimated overdispersion for juvenile densities is 12.95, and for spawner densities, it is 4.92, indicating more variability than expected based on the mean-variance relationship for the Tweedie observation process, even after considering environmental covariates.
 In the case of juvenile densities, a greater proportion of the overdispersion is attributed to spatial variability (standard deviation equal to 4.89) (Supplemental Fig. 1) compared to spatiotemporal variability (standard deviation equal to 0.36) (Supplemental Fig. 2).
 For spawner densities, the best-fit model incorporates only spatiotemporal variability, with a value of 1.27 (Supplemental Fig. 3).

-The anisotropy of fish densities denotes the directional dependence of these densities across latitudinal and longitudinal space.
-Biologically, it characterizes the directional decorrelation between adjacent observations.
+The anisotropy of fish densities characterizes the directional dependence of these densities across latitudinal and longitudinal space.
 For spawner densities, which includes only spatiotemporal deviates, the estimated distance where decorrelation decreases to 10% along the latitudinal and longitudinal axes is 37.9 and 41.5 kilometers, respectively, at 94 degrees.
 In contrast, for rearing juveniles, where the spatial and spatiotemporal deviates are assumed to have the same anisotropic properties, the decorrelation distances are 136.1 and 249.7 kilometers, respectively, at 73 degrees.
 This suggests that the spatial correlation for spawners is lower than for juveniles, exhibiting an equal gradient both north and south (Supplemental Fig. 4).
 Conversely, the gradient for juveniles is elongated along a southwest to northeast axis (Supplemental Fig. 5).

 Covariate effects for the GLMM model